ZafarMH/ECE570Final/README.md

 bash
 Copy code
 pip install -r requirements.txt
-Directory Structure: Ensure your directory is structured as follows:

-coco_mini: Folder containing the COCO dataset images and annotations.
-train2017: Folder containing the training images.
-annotations: Folder containing the JSON annotation file (instances_train2017.json).
 Usage
 1. Dataset Preparation
 Download a subset of the COCO dataset if not already available.
 Place images in the train2017 directory and annotations in the annotations directory, with the structure as shown above.